 Last number of the PLYN journal – 4/2017

-- Nord Stream 2 and the USA’s New Sanctions against Natural Gas from Russia
+- Impacts of Nord Stream 2 on the EU Natural Gas Market (a study)

 - Other Periodicals